Join the Legacy!

 $150/semester (plus whatever it may cost for you to buy a suit).
 Transportation and hotel accommodations are covered by the program.
 You will have to pay for most of your meals when we travel (which, when in NY or CA, can be fairly pricey).

 How much of a time commitment is MMT?

 MMT is a considerable time commitment and will require sacrifices.

 Most weeks require 7-10 hours of involvement.
 The two weeks before a tournament require 15-20 hours of involvement.
 There are approximately three or four tournaments a semester.
 Some of these tournaments may require missing classes on Friday and/or Monday.
 All missed classes are university excused.

 Nearly all MMT competitors are involved in activities outside of mock trial.
-More than half of the competitors on MMT's current roster are affiliated with fraternity/sorority life.
+Many of the competitors on MMT's current roster are affiliated with fraternity/sorority life.
 Many participate in theatre, student government and student publications.
 That being said, if mock trial is not a top priority, your success within MMT will be limited.